-- 52 If the Appellant disagrees with the outcome of the preliminary stage, a written request for an appeal hearing should be sent to the relevant awarding body.
-A list of the awarding bodies' contact details is provided in Appendix A, page 20.
-The Appellant should check the specific arrangements for submitting appeals, on the relevant awarding body's website.
-The JCQ form Application for an appeal can be used (see page 18).
-The awarding body will make arrangements for a hearing. - 53 This appeal request should be made within 14 calendar days of receiving the outcome of the preliminary appeal. - 54 The procedure followed at the Appeal hearing will be as set out in paragraphs 55-78.
+52 If the appellant disagrees with the outcome of the preliminary stage, a written request for an appeal hearing should be sent to the relevant awarding body.
+A list of the awarding bodies' contact details is provided in Appendix A, page 25.
+The appellant should check the relevant awarding body's website for the specific arrangements for submitting appeals.
+The JCQ form Application for an appeal can be used where the relevant awarding body's published arrangements allow for this (see page 22).
+The awarding body will make arrangements for a hearing.

+53 This appeal request should be made within 14 calendar days of receiving the outcome of the preliminary appeal.

+54 The procedure followed at the appeal hearing will be as set out in paragraphs 55-78.